Jaxx497/concertus/docs/themes.md

-[extras]    # These fields are optional, defaults shown is_dark             = true  # Defaults to true decorator           = "✧"   # Recommended to use a single utf8 compliant character here
+[extras]    # These fields are optional, defaults shown is_dark             = true  # Defaults to true decorator           = "✧"   # Recommended to use a utf8 compliant character here
 ```

 ### Acceptable Color Formats